xrettle/WFGY/value_manifest/README.md

 </details>

+> **Value / revenue disclaimer**
+>
+> All dollar amounts, value tiers, and “$-scale” language in this page are scenario-style illustrations, not promises, forecasts, or financial advice.
+> They describe how WFGY could create value if third-party teams integrate it into real products and workflows.
+> Actual results will depend on many external factors (market, execution quality, model choice, infrastructure, data, regulation) and may end up much higher or much lower in practice.
+> Nothing in this document should be treated as a guarantee of returns or as a basis for investment decisions.

 # The Hidden Value Engine Behind WFGY: A New Physics for Embedding Space

 WFGY is **not** a prompt framework.
 It is a semantic-field architecture that runs **inside the embedding space** to upgrade a model’s reasoning core.
 The system defines energy-like regularities on the vector manifold so models can perform structural reasoning and **converge from within**.